Jackjan4/betaflight-vtx-tables/README.md

 Global: Unlocked VTX.
 All Power Levels, All Frequencies.
 Mostly not legal in the EU or in FCC regions.

 FCC: Frequencies disabled that are not legal in FCC regions.
-(This mostly affects the BOSCAM E band)
+(This mostly affects the BOSCAM E band and "Low Bands")

 EU: Frequencies and power levels disabled that are not legal in the EU.